Erie Meyer

 Erie Meyer is an American technologist and federal government executive.
-She is chief technologist of the Consumer Financial Protection Bureau (CFPB) and was chief technologist of the Federal Trade Commission (FTC) under FTC Chair Lina Khan in 2021.
+She was the first chief technologist of the Consumer Financial Protection Bureau (CFPB) under Director Rohit Chopra from 2021 to 2025, and was chief technologist of the Federal Trade Commission (FTC) under FTC Chair Lina Khan in 2021.
 Meyer had also been a technologist in the office of then-FTC Commissioner Rohit Chopra.
 Meyer is the co-founder of the networking list Tech Ladymafia with Aminatou Sow.
 In 2022, she was named a Tech Titan by Washingtonian magazine.

 Education and awards

 Meyer graduated from American University’s journalism school in 2006, and began her career in digital service delivery and consumer protection.
 Meyer co-founded Tech LadyMafia with her close friend Aminatou Sow.

 Meyer was named Forbes 30 Under 30 for technology and as part of Fedscoop's Top 50 Women in Tech.
 In 2018, Meyer was featured among "America's Top 50 Women In Tech" by Forbes.

 In 2025, the Electronic Frontier Foundation (EFF) named Meyer the winner of the EFF Award for Protecting Americans' Data.